Cancer is a disease that not only erodes the body but the spirit and soul as well. Its the faith that helps the patient survive its brutal attack.

 There are times when these cancers spread.
 If the leukaemia spreads to the brain then seizures, headaches, problems in vision and balance may develop.
 When these spread to the lymph nodes of the chest it may cause chest pain and breathing problems.

-Leukaemia can be diagnosed through tests like spinal tap, bone marrow biopsy, genetic testing and imaging tests like X-rays.
+Leukaemia can be diagnosed through tests like a spinal tap, bone marrow biopsy, genetic testing and imaging tests like X-rays.

 Childhood leukaemia has a high remission rate, as high as 90%.
 Remission means that the child is free of cancer cells.
 Most kids reach permanent remission and lead a good life with proper and timely treatment.